Freedom Fighters (video game): Multiplayer

 The console versions' multiplayer revolves around securing flags and bunkers.
 The flag is usually in the center of the map.
 Bunkers are positioned around the map, and spawn either Soviet soldiers or American freedom fighters.
 A game can host up to four players via split-screen who may choose between the Soviet and American sides.
 Each side has a different set of weapons which the players can switch during battle.
 The players' charisma meters are set to eight, so each player can have a maximum of eight soldiers under their command; however, if it is a four-player battle, each player can control a maximum of four soldiers.
-The PC version does not support multiplayer.
+The Windows version does not support multiplayer.